jousssef1590/joussef1590.github.io/README.md

 - total videos uploaded

 - Where is the data coming from?
-Kaggle[see here to find it](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download) as Excel file, and Youtube API to extract (subscribers, viewers) by python
+Kaggle [see here to find it](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download) as Excel file, and Youtube API to extract (subscribers, viewers) by python

 # Stages